ibm-cloud-docs/openwhisk/test.md

 ## Testing actions from the CLI
 {: #test-js}

-You can test actions by running the [`ibmcloud fn action invoke`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_action_invoke) command.
+You can test actions by running the [`ibmcloud fn action invoke`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_action_invoke){: external} command.
 You can test the action with or without parameters.
 {: shortdesc}

 ```bash